apache/spark/docs/sql-data-sources-jdbc.md

 ### Mapping Spark SQL Data Types to DB2

-The below table describes the data type conversions from Spark SQL Data Types to DB2 data types, when creating, altering, or writing data to an Oracle table using the built-in jdbc data source with the [IBM Data Server Driver For JDBC and SQLJ](https://mvnrepository.com/artifact/com.ibm.db2/jcc) as the activated JDBC Driver.
+The below table describes the data type conversions from Spark SQL Data Types to DB2 data types, when creating, altering, or writing data to a DB2 table using the built-in jdbc data source with the [IBM Data Server Driver For JDBC and SQLJ](https://mvnrepository.com/artifact/com.ibm.db2/jcc) as the activated JDBC Driver.

 <table>